Anand-kumar-63/Node-project/readme.md

 - one argument is route and second one is a route handler >> route handler have three params (request , respose , next)>>next for other route handlers
 - you can have multiple route handlers in a req handler >> you can have as many route handlers as you want..
 - to access those multiplel route handlers there is a [next()] method given by express
-- when you are not getting the response throug first handler you can call next();>> so the server will go to next
+- when you are not getting the response throug first handler you can call next() mthod ;>> so the server will go to next req handler ap.use(("/user")

-ap.use(("/user")
 , (req,res,next)=>{
   <!-- res.send("dwebcbsdjkb"); -->